Skip to main content

 How do I dispose of dead birds on my property (5 or more)?

-Given the concern about avian influenza in wild birds (especially waterfowl and aquatic birds and birds of prey) and the fact that more dead birds may increase the possibility that avian influenza may be the cause of the deaths, the following are tips to reduce the potential risk of avian influenza spreading to people who may need to pick up dead birds on their property during a die-off.
+Given the concern avian influenza in wild birds (especially waterfowl, aquatic birds, and birds of prey) and the fact that more dead birds may increase the possibility that avian influenza may be the cause of the deaths, the following are tips to reduce the potential risk of avian influenza spreading to people who may need to pick up dead birds on their property during a die-off.
 While it is unlikely that handling dead birds would lead to human infection, it is best to be cautious.
-If you should develop flu-like illness within seven days of disposing of a group of dead birds, seek medical attention.
+If you should develop flu-like illness within ten days of disposing of a group of dead birds, contact your local health department.

-Before disposing of dead wild birds when five or more occur, contact your District Wildlife Biologist with the Illinois Department of Natural Resources at https://www.wildlifeillinois.org/sidebar/contact-an-idnr-district-wildlife-biologist/ or call the U.S. Department of Agriculture, Wildlife Services, at 1-866-487-3297 to determine if domesticated bird samples should be collected for testing.
+Before disposing of dead, wild birds when five or more occur, contact your District Wildlife Biologist with the Illinois Department of Natural Resources or call the U.S. Department of Agriculture, Wildlife Services, at 1-866-487-3297 to determine if domesticated bird samples should be collected for testing.
+CDC recommends specific PPE when around dead birds.
+In the case of not having that PPE, the following guidance can be used.

 What supplies are needed?